Get a Quote Instantly

 If you are planning for a youth retreat or a church conference, we will be happy to work with you.
 We will also help you find a retreat center if you are looking for one.

-Bring a hearty appetite of the true Alaskan Experience in Pioneer Park, the frontier theme park of Fairbanks.
+Bring a hearty appetite of the actual Alaskan Experience in Pioneer Park, the frontier theme park of Fairbanks.
 Entering the mining valley through a tunnel can make you relive those Gold Rush days of old.
-You can enjoy an all-you-can-eat dinner of prime rib, King Salmon, Halibut, cod and a delicious homemade blueberry cake dessert.
-After the dinner, enjoy a short walk to the Palace Theater and Saloon.
+You can enjoy an all-you-can-eat dinner of prime rib, King Salmon, Halibut, cod, and a delicious homemade blueberry cake dessert.
+After dinner, enjoy a short walk to the Palace Theater and Saloon.

-Now feeling like planning a trip to Fairbanks?
+Are you now feeling like planning a trip to Fairbanks?
 Then you can arrange it well.
-Whateveryourpurposeoftour may be, you can get arranged for a charter bus, Limos, Vans, Mini Buses, Limo Buses or other Motor Coaches.
+Whateveryourpurposeoftour may be, you can get organized for a charter bus, Limos, Vans, Mini Buses, Limo Buses, or other Motor Coaches.

 Arts & Cultural – Do you enjoy art?
 The Museum of the North, which is located on the University of Alaska Fairbanks campus, is Alaska’s only teaching and researching museum.
-It features art from historic ages, from over 2,000 years ago.
+It features art from old ages, from over 2,000 years ago.
 The 1.4 million artifacts include paintings, sculptures, and more.
-The most famous artifacts are the 36,000-year-old Blue Babe bison and Alaska’s largest public display of the state’s gold.
-The museum’s main purpose is to showcase the animals, people, and history of Alaska, as well as to display the unique art located on the second floor of the museum.
+The most famous objects are the 36,000-year-old Blue Babe bison and Alaska’s most significant public display of the state’s gold.
+The museum’s primary purpose is to showcase the animals, people, and history of Alaska, as well as to display the unique art located on the second floor of the museum.

-Sports Venues – Fairbanks doesn’t have many sports venues, but it does have the Chena The Chena River State Recreation Area is a popular site for outdoor activities.
+Sports Venues – Fairbanks doesn’t have many sports venues, but it does have the Chena River State Recreation Area is a popular site for outdoor activities.
 In the warmer months, hiking, kayaking, camping, and more are offered on-site.
 In the winter, visitors can ski and participate in other snow activities.
-The recreation area is not only good for sports and outdoor activities, but it’s also a good place for family get-togethers and parties as there are campgrounds, pavilions, and picnic areas.
+The recreation area is not only suitable for sports and outdoor activities, but it’s also the right place for family get-togethers and parties as there are campgrounds, pavilions, and picnic areas.
 Chena Lake, which is inside the recreation area, is an enclosed lake perfect for the kids to splash around in.
 River State Recreation Area.

 Parks & Outdoor Activities – A popular outdoor site is the Chena River State Recreation Area.
 It offers hiking, kayaking, camping, and more.
 In the winter, visitors can ski and participate in other snow activities.
 A popular outdoor activity in Alaska is watching the aurora borealis, also known as the northern lights.
 A popular garden in Fairbanks is the Georgeson Botanical Garden.
 Explore Alaska’s crops throughout the Georgeson Botanical Garden, part of the School of Natural Resources and Extension from the Fairbanks campus for the University of Alaska.
 The garden was founded in the 1900s by Christian Georgeson.
 It was originally an experimental garden to learn about which plants are suitable for growth in Alaska’s climate.
 Even today, the garden continues on with the purpose it was founded on, as well as hold events for the community’s benefit.
 One of the more interesting things about the garden is the large hedge maze, but what is unique about it is that there is a poem written by local students at each dead end of the maze.